-GHG concerned: CO2 (indirect) Type of measure: regulatory Status: effective since 2000 Considered in: With Measures (WM) Scenario
+GHG concerned: CO2 (indirect) Type of measure: regulatory Status: effective since 2000

 The Law no. 412/1999 on Animal Husbandry162

 The Law establishes the legal and economic bases for the organization of animal husbandry, regulates the relations between the state and livestock owners, including pasture management practices.
 According to the Law, grassland owners are required to maintain them in proper condition, to ensure safeguarding, to systematically increase soil fertility and productivity of pastures, observe the provisions of pastoral arrangements and annual maintenance, improvement and exploitation plans.